 - Scam sites that may trick you into calling a fake tech support number.

 - Phishing sites that aim to get you to enter you financial information or password.

-- Virus-infested URLs that may infect you with malware via a virus redirect.
+- Infection-infested URLs that may infect you with malware via a malware redirect.

-Whatever the ads may show, it is important that you immediately remove the hijacker from your Mac, since the longer it stays on it, the higher the risks for you.
-Since the ads that are displayed by Search Baron Mac Virus might transfer you to a wide array of third-party sites, several of those can be destructive for you.
+Whatever the ads may show, it is crucial that you immediately remove the hijacker from your computer, since the longer it stays on it, the higher the risks for you.
+Since the ads displayed by the Mac Virus might transfer you to a wide array of third-party sites, several of those can be destructive for you.
 This means that you can wind up visiting infection websites or rip-off sites that commonly intend to obtain you to call a phone number or enter your charge card information.
-This is the main reason that Search Baron Mac virus is indirectly hazardous to your Mac and ought to be gotten rid of quickly.
+This is the main reason that this unwanted app is indirectly hazardous to your macOS and ought to be gotten rid of quickly.

-If you are wondering how to remove Search Baron fully from your Mac, we suggest that you read the instructions underneath this article.
-They have been created with the primary purpose to help you in removing all forms of files and objects, related to Search Baron and securing your Mac.
-For maximum effectiveness, we recommend that you run a scan with professional anti-malware software that will identify and remove all virus files and unwanted objects from your Mac so that you are safe against any future threats as well.
+If you are wondering how to remove this risky software from your Mac, we suggest reading the instructions underneath this article.
+They have been created with the primary purpose to help you in removing all forms of files and objects related to it and securing your Mac.
+You will find out how to remove it from Safari and other affected browsers as well.
+For maximum effectiveness, we recommend that you run a scan with professional anti-malware software that will identify and remove all virus files and unwanted objects from your macOS so that you are safe against any future threats.

 Step 1: Uninstall Search Baron and remove related files and objects